-KYYA JOHNSON

-get first pick of their on-campus space

-and must commit to living on campus

-for the 2019-2020 academic year.
+must commit to living on campus for the 2021-2022 academic year.
 These

 stand-out students contribute to others'

 on-campus experiences by actively par-

 The executive director of University

+"Jim" Day, conceived and initially funded

+the University Housing Scholarship Fund

 Housing from 1990 to 2006, Dr. James

 to assist students with financial need

 offset the cost of on-campus housing.